Social Order Maintenance Act

 2. The stimulation which has affected the offender during the commission of an offense.

-3. By what means the offense was committed.
+3. By what means was the offense committed?

 4. The offender’s living condition.